Edgar Allan Poe, 1842. Translated to modern English, otherwise exactly the same.

 It was a shapely scene, but first let me tell of the rooms in which it was held.
 There were seven – an imperial suite.
 However, in many palaces, such suites form a long and straight view, while the folding doors slide back nearly to the walls on either side.
 It allows the area to be viewed as a whole with minimal obstruction.
 Here the case was very different; as might have been expected from the duke’s love of the bizarre.
 The apartments were so unevenly placed, you could only see one at a time.
 There was a sharp turn at every 20-30 yards, each with a unique feature.
 To the right and left, in the middle of each wall, a tall and narrow Gothic window looked upon a closed corridor after each turn.

 None of the seven apartments contained any lamp or candelabrum among the golden ornaments scattered everywhere or hanging from the roof.
-There was no light shining from lamp or candle inside the suite.
-But in the corridors outside the suite, opposite each window, there stood a heavy tripod holding a warm fire that projected its light through the tinted glass to illuminate the room.
-And thus a multitude of gaudy and fantastic appearances were produced.
-But in the black chamber the effect of the fire-light on the dark hangings through the blood-tinted panes was ghastly and extreme.
+No light shined from the lamp or candle inside the suite, but in the corridors outside the suite, opposite each window, there stood a heavy tripod holding a warm fire that projected light through the tinted glass to illuminate the room.
+Thus a multitude of gaudy and fantastic appearances were produced, but in the black chamber the effect of the fire-light on the dark hangings through the blood-tinted panes was ghastly and extreme.
 It produced so wild a look upon the faces of those who entered, that there were few bold enough to enter at all.

 A gigantic clock of ebony stood against the western wall of the same apartment.
 Its pendulum swung back and forth with a dull, heavy, tedious clang; when the minute-hand made a full turn and the hour was to strike, its bold lungs made a sound which was clear, loud, deep, and exceedingly musical, but had such a peculiar sound that the orchestra would momentarily pause their performance to listen.
 Thus the dancers stopped twirling; and there was brief unease of the happy company; and, while the chimes continued to ring, the giddiest were seen growing pale.
 The older and calmer passed their hands over their brows as if confused or meditating.
 But when the echos had fully stopped, a light laughter immediately spread through the assembly; the musicians looked at each other and smiled at their own nerves and foolishness, whispering vows that the next chiming will not cause such a reaction.
 Then, after sixty minutes (which is 3,600 seconds of the Time that flies,) there came another chime of the clock, and the same discomfort and quivering as before.